utdevnp/CosmoMap/README.md

 ### Multi-Platform Support

-CosmoXp Docker images support multiple Linux platforms:
+CosmoXp Docker images currently support:
 - **Linux AMD64**: Primary build target (x86_64)
-- **Linux ARM64**: Secondary build target (ARM64/AArch64)

 > **Note**: While the Docker image is built for Linux, it can run on macOS and Windows using Docker Desktop, which provides Linux container compatibility.
+ARM64 support will be added once network stability is improved.

 ### Building Locally